MOHS Skin Cancer Surgery

 Mohs micrographic surgery is a highly specialized, tissue-sparing technique for removing certain types of skin cancer with precision and accuracy.

-Originally developed by Dr. Frederic Mohs in 1991, this method allows for the complete excision of cancerous cells while preserving as much healthy skin as possible.
+Originally developed by Dr. Frederic Mohs while still a medical student and first used in practice in 1936, Mohs surgery allows for the complete excision of cancerous cells while preserving as much healthy skin as possible.

-Mohs surgery is widely recognized as the most effective skin cancer treatment for basal cell carcinoma, squamous cell carcinoma, and other high-risk skin cancers.
+Mohs surgery is recognized by the American Society of Dermatologic Surgery as the most effective skin cancer treatment for basal cell carcinoma and squamous cell carcinoma.

 Treat Basal and Squamous Cell Carcinomas with the Mohs Procedure

-Mohs surgery is the gold standard for treating basal and squamous cell carcinomas, especially in areas where preserving healthy tissue is critical, such as the nose, ears, eyelids, lips, fingers, and scalp.
+Mohs surgery is highly effective in treating basal and squamous cell carcinomas, especially in areas where preserving healthy tissue is critical, such as the nose, ears, eyelids, lips, fingers, and scalp.
 It’s also ideal for large, recurrent, or poorly defined tumors.

 Benefits of Mohs Micrographic Surgery